-This guidance is for all those involved in promoting older people's mental wellbeing.
+This guideline covers promoting mental wellbeing in people aged over 65.
 It focuses on practical support for everyday activities, based on occupational therapy principles and methods.
 This includes working with older people and their carers to agree what kind of support they need.

 - Health and other professionals, including those working in local authorities and the wider public, private, voluntary and community sectors

 - People over 65 and their families and carers